BNkosi/odin/README.md

 ### :robot: Interacting with the bot ###

 Open your Slack workspace, invite the bot to a channel and ask it a few questions.
+You can watch a demo of the bot [here](https://youtu.be/JZyE4Mu4ddo)

 ## Updating documents ##